OpenShot

 Easy-to-use video editor

-OpenShot 3.4 is a robust, reliable workhorse for anyone who needs free, unlimited video editing without the complexity of professional software.
+OpenShot 3.5 is a solid, reliable workhorse for anyone who needs free, unlimited video editing without the complexity of professional software.
 Its greatest strengths are its ease of use, unlimited tracks, and powerful 3D title integration with Blender.
 However, Mac power users may find the lack of native Apple Silicon support and occasional stability issues with 4K footage frustrating compared to highly optimized tools like iMovie or DaVinci Resolve.
 It is the perfect 'step-up' editor for students and creators who have outgrown basic tools but aren't ready to pay for a subscription.

-brew install --cask openshotOpenShot Video Editor is a free, open-source, non-linear video editor that prioritizes stability and ease of use without sacrificing power.
+OpenShot Video Editor is a free, open-source, non-linear video editor that prioritizes stability and ease of use without sacrificing power.
 Originally created in 2008 by Jonathan Thomas to bring a friendly video editing experience to Linux, it has since evolved into a cross-platform powerhouse available on macOS, Windows, and Linux.
-As of early 2026, the latest version, OpenShot 3.4.0 (released December 15, 2025), brings significant performance improvements, including a 32% boost in rendering speeds and new effects like 'Sharpen' and 'Color Map'.
-Unlike professional-grade tools such as DaVinci Resolve that utilize complex node-based workflows, OpenShot relies on a traditional layer-based timeline where any clip can be placed on any track.
+As of mid-2026, the latest version, OpenShot 3.5.1 (released April 6, 2026), delivers faster performance, smoother editing workflows, and enhanced preview capabilities with improved hardware acceleration support.
+Unlike professional-grade tools such as DaVinci Resolve that use complex node-based workflows, OpenShot relies on a traditional layer-based timeline where any clip can be placed on any track.
 This 'track-agnostic' approach makes it uniquely intuitive for beginners and intermediate users.
 While it runs on macOS via Rosetta 2 (Intel emulation) rather than native Apple Silicon, its integration with Blender (for 3D animated titles) and Inkscape (for advanced vector titles) makes it a formidable tool in the open-source creative ecosystem.
 It serves as a perfect bridge for users outgrowing iMovie but not yet ready for the steep learning curve of paid professional software.

 OpenShot is a fascinating case study in open-source longevity.
 It combines a Python-based interface (PyQt5) with a high-performance C++ video editing library (libopenshot), offering a unique blend of scriptability and raw power.